Leconte9/MakeEffectiveDataVisualization/README.md

 # Make Effective Data Visualization

 ## Summary
 This project is trying to analyze a [Baseball Database](https://github.com/Leconte9/MakeEffectiveDataVisualization/blob/master/baseball_data.csv).
-The data set containing 1,157 baseball players including their handedness (right or left handed), height (in inches), weight (in pounds), batting average, and home runs.
+The data set contains 1,157 baseball players including their handedness (right or left handed), height (in inches), weight (in pounds), batting average, and home runs.
+This visualization report is aim to show the relationship between players' physical differences compare across their average performance.

 ## Design
-There are three charts in the data visualization report.
+There are three charts in this data visualization report.

 First one, using Bar Plot shows an overview of all players grouped by their handedness.
 Bar Plot is always the best choice for comparative data.
 From the chart, it tells there are 737 right hand players, 316 left hand players and other 104 players using both hands.
+Since the data set has been changed after receiving feedbacks, the chart is showing 546 right hand players, 256 left hand players and other 89 players using both hands.

-The following two, using Bubble Plots show how players' handedness, height and weight working with their Batting Average or their Home Runs.
-Since we would not only like to display the relationship between Physical factors and their Performance, we also like to show hteir handedness all the time.
+The following two charts, using Bubble Plots show how players' handedness, height and weight working with their Batting Average or their Home Runs.
+Since we would not only like to display the relationship between Physical factors and their Performance, we also like to show the handedness of each players all the time.
 Bubble Plots will be a good choice to convey three dimensions of data.

 After receiving feedbacks, the following changes were done:
  - Based on feedback #3, the order of LBR categories was changed to have the left handed players bar (L) on the left, the right handed players bar (R) on the right and both handed players bar (B) in the middle.